DaveTron4/web102_prework/README.md

 ## Notes

-While building this app I encountered a few challenges, mainly trying to manage my time to get it done.
-One of the main challenges that I faced was learning how to use JavaScript DOM since it wasn't something I was familiar with.
-However, by the end of this project I feel confortable using JS DOM.
-Another challenge which relates to JS DOM was that to use the API I had to learn how to hide the API in an .env using dotenv.
-I also had to learn how to use Node.js to get the data from the API, which took me a while to understand and I now know that JS DOM and Node.js don't work in the same script.
-I learned a lot from this project and had a lot of fun figuring out how to use these new skills.
+While building this app, I encountered several challenges, mainly managing my time to complete the project.
+One of the biggest challenges was learning how to use JavaScript DOM manipulation, as it was something I wasn’t familiar with.
+However, by the end of this project, I feel comfortable using the JS DOM.

+Another challenge related to the DOM was learning how to work with APIs securely.
+I had to figure out how to hide the API key in a `.env` file using the `dotenv` package.
+Additionally, I had to learn how to use Node.js to fetch data from the API.
+This took some time to understand, especially since I discovered that the JS DOM and Node.js can't be used in the same script.

+Overall, I learned a lot from this project and had fun figuring out how to apply these new skills.

 ## License